omo/s2p/source/_posts/2011-11-27-something-better-than-a-free-lunch.markdown

 > You are sure the company couldn't just kill the project because the code is out there,
 > and if they did, you could keep working on if you really liked it.
 >
-> See you can free to think about how you are building it,
+> See.
+You can free to think about how you are building it,
 > how new architecture it should have, and all that.
 >
 > While you take a shower, while you are driving around or whatever you are doing,